Key concepts

 Group permissions

-For more information, refer to Create and manage group.
+For more details, see Create and manage group.